MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallHoldPolicy.md

 The command shown in Example 2 modifies an existing per-user Teams call hold policy with the Identity ContosoPartnerTeamsCallHoldPolicy.
 This policy is re-assigned the description from its existing value to "country music".

-Any Microsoft Teams users who are assigned this policy will have their call holds customized such that the user being held will hear the audio file specified by AudioFileId.

 ## PARAMETERS